 The Workplace Safety segment manufactures a broad range of stock and custom identification products, and also sells a broad range of related resale products.
 Historically, both the Company and many of our competitors focused their businesses on catalog marketing, often with varying product niches.
 Many of our competitors extensively utilize e-commerce to promote the sale of their products.
 A consequence of e-commerce is price transparency, as prices on non-proprietary products can be easily compared.
-Therefore, to compete effectively, we continue to build out our e-commerce capabilities and focus on developing unique or customized solutions, enhancing the customer experience, and providing compliance expertise as these are critical to retain existing customers and convert new customers.
+Therefore, to compete effectively, we focus on pricing our products competitively, we continue to build out our e-commerce capabilities, we focus on developing unique or customized solutions, enhancing the customer experience, and providing compliance expertise as these factors are critical to retain existing customers and convert new customers.
 Workplace Safety primarily sells to businesses and serves many industries, including manufacturers, process industries, government, education, construction, and utilities.